D-curs-D/Inverter-design-and-analysis-using-sky130pdk/README.md

 $  sudo make
 $  sudo make install
 ```
+#### 1.1.4 Xschem

+[Xschem](http://repo.hu/projects/xschem/xschem_man/xschem_man.html) is a schematic capture program that allows to interactively enter an electronic circuit using a graphical and easy to use interface.
+When the schematic has been created a circuit netlist can be generated for simulation.

+**Steps to install Xschem**
+Follow the instructions given [here](http://repo.hu/projects/xschem/xschem_man/tutorial_install_xschem.html) or follow [this](https://www.youtube.com/watch?v=jXmmxO8WG8s) video tutorial by the creator himself

 ### 1.2 PDK setup

 A process design kit (PDK) is a set of files used within the semiconductor industry to model a fabrication process for the design tools used to design an integrated circuit.
 The PDK is created by the foundry defining a certain technology variation for their processes.
 It is then passed to their customers to use in the design process.